The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Introduction

 The Cosmological Constant Problem \cite{Weinberg:1988cp} lies at the heart of fundamental physics, arising when trying to bring together our theories of particle physics and cosmology.
 On the one hand, vacuum energy is one of the most basic consequences of quantum physics, with differences in vacuum energy experimentally verified via, for example, the Casimir effect.
 On the other hand, in the presence of gravity the absolute value of the vacuum energy takes on physical significance, yet the value inferred from the observed Dark Energy is some 120 orders of magnitude smaller than the value expected from particle physics, which is naturally driven toward the quantum gravity scale, $\lesssim \mathcal{O}(\mpl^4)$.
 In this paper, we present an explicit string construction whose gauge and matter sectors from open-strings contribute precisely zero to the one-loop cosmological constant, $\Lambda_{\text{open}}=0$, without the need for new light fields in the putative visible sector.
 Moreover, we propose a moduli stabilisation scenario that ensures the contributions from the closed-string gravitational sector are exponentially suppressed in the inverse string-coupling, approaching $\Lambda_{\text{closed}}=\Lambda_{\text{observed}}$.

 Supersymmetry is well-known to ameliorate the Cosmological Constant Problem, but only down to the scale set by the supersymmetry-breaking mass splittings, at least $\mathcal{O}(\text{TeV})$ for the visible sector.
 String theory offers new possibilities.
 These include the proposal of non-supersymmetric string models with vanishing one-loop vacuum energy, thanks to a matching between the number of fermion and boson states at every mass level, similar to supersymmetry \cite{Kachru:1998hd, Harvey:1998rc}.
 In open-string descendants of such constructions, D-branes could help hide this degeneracy from a putatitive visible sector.
 Although in the first such models \cite{Blumenhagen:1998uf, Angelantonj:1999gm}, supersymmetry turned out to be unbroken on the D-branes \cite{Angelantonj:1999gm}, subsequent extensions \cite{Angelantonj:2003hr} of non-supersymmetric orientifolds managed, remarkably, to identify genuinely non-supersymmetric D-brane spectra featuring Bose-Fermi degeneracy at the massless level, mass splittings of order $M_{\text{s}}$, and a one-loop cosmological constant induced by a Scherk-Schwarz supersymmetry breaking in the closed-string sector that scales as $\sim 1/R^4$.
+The construction of Angelantonj and Antoniadis \cite{Angelantonj:2003hr} was also the first to combine Scherk-Schwarz and Brane Supersymmetry Breaking mechanisms, in the presence of a discrete antisymmetric tensor background $B_{ab} = \alpha'/2$.
 The coexistence of TeV-scale mass-splittings in a putative visible sector and a suppressed one-loop cosmological constant in these constructions seems particularly compelling.
 Further significant progress was made in \cite{carlo1}, which constructed a non-supersymmetric orientifold yielding D-brane spectra with Bose–Fermi degeneracy at all mass levels, potentially allowing for cancellations beyond one-loop, albeit with the D-branes in an unstable configuration.\footnote{See also \cite{Abel:2017rch, Abel:2018zyt, Abel:2020ldo} for further constructions with Bose-Fermi degeneracy at massless level and thus an exponentially suppressed one-loop vacuum energy.}